Adderbury: Independent (former)

+Adderbury House

 Adderbury House is a country house in East Adderbury built in the 17th century.
 It was owned by Henry Wilmot, 1st Earl of Rochester, who fought on the Royalist side during the English Civil War.
 Wilmot was a cavalry commander with Prince Rupert of the Rhine, and both men kept troops at Adderbury House.
 The poet Anne Wharton, wife of the Whig politician Thomas Wharton, 1st Marquess of Wharton, died there in 1685.
 Adderbury House has been remodelled several times: in 1661 for Anne Wilmot, Countess of Rochester, in 1722 for John Campbell, 2nd Duke of Argyll, in 1731 by the architect Roger Morris and in 1768 by the architect Sir William Chambers for Henry Scott, 3rd Duke of Buccleuch.
+In 1739, John Wilmot, Earl of Rochester, hosted fellow poet Alexander Pope, who composed a poem on his visit.

 In the early 1760s, Lancelot 'Capability' Brown was asked to create a plan for the park and gardens at Adderbury for Jane, Duchess of Argyll.
 It is more likely that improvements to the landscape were overseen at a later date by Henry Scott, 3rd Duke of Buccleuch after he inherited the estate from her in 1767.
 Brown's account book shows a charge of £42 for a journey to Adderbury and the preparation of plan 'for alteration of the Park & Gardens'.
 It is unclear how much, if any, of Brown's plans were implemented but when the estate was sold in 1774, the grounds consisted of 224 acres of flower gardens, parkland enclosed by belts of evergreens and forest trees and “a fine serpentine stream of water in full view of the house” which was very much in his style.

 In the mid-1850s, the owner William Hunt Chamberlin altered the lake area and turned it into pleasure grounds with ornamental buildings and planting.
 Most of the house was demolished in 1808.
-In the 19th century, Adderbury House was owned by Major Larnach.
-When his Adderbury-trained horse Jeddah won the Derby at odds of 100–1 and also won at Ascot, the Major paid for the building of the Village Institute.
-This opened in 1898 and has been the setting of countless village events, ranging from early instruction and sewing meetings to the present-day activities.
-Adderbury is noted for the many honey-coloured limestone cottages and houses in the older parts of the village.
-East Adderbury's manor house is 16th century and features diamond-patterned brick chimney-stacks.
-The Grange, also in East Adderbury, was built by John Bloxham of Banbury for Sir Thomas Cobb, first Baronet, of Banbury, in 1684.